-Personalized acute lymphoblastic leukemia treatment let me stay true to
+Personalized acute lymphoblastic leukemia treatment let me stay true to my faith

 When I was diagnosed with acute lymphoblastic leukemia — a type of blood cancer — I knew that my case was going to be a tough one.
 As one of Jehovah’s Witnesses, I am not willing to accept whole blood products, and acute lymphoblastic leukemia treatment sometimes includes red blood cell/platelet transfusions and/or stem cell transplants.
 Compromising my faith has never been an option, so one of my first concerns was finding a hospital that would respect my wishes.